Krugou/comingsoon/README.md

-# Blueprint Market - Coming Soon
+# Example Site - Coming Soon

-A 3D interactive "Coming Soon" page for Blueprint Market, featuring text that explodes when clicked, tapped, or when a key is pressed.
+A 3D interactive "Coming Soon" page featuring text that explodes when clicked, tapped, or when a key is pressed.

 ## Features